miayam/miayam.github.io/pages/about.md

 about anything that interest me and most of my writings here are dedicated to JavaScript and the web in general.

-JavaScript is a wierd programming language and might takes a lot of time to tame it.
+JavaScript is a weird programming language and might takes a lot of time to tame it.
 I have spent my precious time, money, and energy on it, therefore I love it.
 Nonetheless, I still don't know JavaScript.